Malgorzata-Niemczyk/grading-system-app/README.md

 ⭐ JSON-Server (as a mock back-end)

 ## Features
-✔️ Displaying the list of grades
+✔️ Displaying the list of grades sorted according to the minimum percentage grade

 ✔️ Detailed display of a grade when clicking on the item from the list